 Phragmites: The cost of treatment for this year came to $300.
 CAKE is cost-sharing 50% of that, so the township portion will be $150.00.
 Two sites will be treated on San Marino Trail.

-Pine Hill Landscaping: Martel has been discussing plant options with Pine Hill Nursery and some of their recommendations, including Hesperia trees and grasses.
+Pine Hill Landscaping At Day Park : Martel has been discussing plant options with Pine Hill Nursery and some of their recommendations, including Hesperia trees and grasses.
 They will also be increasing the amount of mulch.

 Resolution: At the August 21st Board meeting the Motion to provide egress locations on Torch Lake for Paddle Antrim was approved.
 The following Resolution supports that action.
 The Motion by Petersen to approve Resolution 2018-14 was seconded by Cook and passed 5-0 roll call vote.